SamuelB7/nestjs-prisma-jwt-api-template/README.md

     npm install
     ```

 4. Make sure to have Docker Compose installed on your machine.
+The dockerfile.yml in this project will work fine, but I recommend that you change the name of the services and the name of the containers before using it.
+Also make sure that the environment variables in your .env are correct.

 5. Start the Docker containers:
     ```sh